-Moreover, the PWA consists of an Open API, due to which it is highly responsive on Android and iOS devices.
+Moreover, the PWA consists of an Open API.
+Due to this, it is highly responsive on Android and iOS devices.

-We hope that you have gone through the list of successful progressive web app examples that we have shared.
+We hope you have gone through the list of successful progressive web app examples we have shared.

 Now, you must have understood how these progressive web apps helped businesses and brands to grow in the digital world.
 To know more, refer to this guide on PWA development.
 Here, we have shared key features, trends, tools, etc., about PWA.
-We have also shared the estimated cost to develop a progressive web application.
+We have also shared the estimated cost of developing a progressive web application.

-At Guru TechnoLabs, a web app development company, we have a team of professionals who have created many web apps for clients worldwide.
+Guru TechnoLabs is a web app development company.
+We have a team of professionals who have created many web apps for clients worldwide.
 Hence, we can understand your project well and provide you with the most suitable web application.